containerize-com/Products/en/security-testing-tools/whatweb/features.md

 ### **Features**

-Some of the great features of WhatWeb are listed below:
+Some of the great features of WhatWeb web application vulnerability scanner are listed below:

 *   Over 1800 plugins
 *   Control the trade off between speed and reliability